Diabetes is a chronic but manageable condition in which the body struggles to control the levels of blood sugar.

 Many fruits are filling because of their high fiber and water content.

 Fruits are high in fiber and nutrients, so they are a good choice in meal planning.
 Fruits that have been processed such as applesauce and fruit juices have had their fiber removed and should be limited.

 Other health benefits of fruit

-The good news is that fruit is healthy to eat for people with diabetes, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+The good news is that fruit is healthy to eat for people with diabetes, according to the NIDDK.

 People with diabetes should eat a balanced diet that provides enough energy and helps to maintain a healthy weight.
-Some fruits are high in sugar, such as mangoes, but can be part of a healthy diet as long as not too many are eaten.
+Some fruits are high in sugar, such as mangoes, but can be part of a healthy diet in moderate amounts.

 Fruits can also satisfy a sweet tooth without resorting to candy and other foods with low nutritional value.
 Most fruits are high in nutrients and low in fat and sodium.
 Fruits also often contain nutrients not found in other foods.

 How much fruit should I eat?

 Most guidelines recommend that adults and children eat five servings of fruits and vegetables each day.
 This does not change for people with diabetes.

 The United States guidelines recommend that people fill half of their plate at each meal with fruits and vegetables.